dbulla/gradle-align-environment-properties-plugin/README.md

 Now, if you need a new environment (say, UAT), you just need to create a file with 5 props instead of 20.
 Simple, easy, and clear.

+## How to run it
+Select the property files you want to play with - then either
+- Right click and select the `Align Property Files` action
+- Or, Select `Align Propety Files` from the `File` menu
+- Or, press `ctrl alt shift a` (or `cmd alt shift a` on a Mac)

 ## What's a Secret?
 Any key with the word "secret" or "password" should be considered a secret.
-But what about keys which have  "access" and "key" together (as AWS keys are)?
+But, what about keys which have  "access" and "key" together (as AWS keys are)?

-In the settings page for the plugin, you can add extra key words, one per line.
+In the settings page for the plugin, you can add extra keywords, one per line.
 Adding `&&` will mark secret only those keys which have both tokens in it.
 For example, if we have a property file which contains the secret:
 ```
 aws.access.key = XLKDJLSKDJLSKJS